ARM-software/arm-trusted-firmware/docs/user-guide.md

 The memory mapped addresses `0x0` and `0x8000000` correspond to the start of trusted ROM and NOR FLASH0 respectively.

-### Running on the AEMv8 Base FVP
+### Notes regarding Base FVP configuration options

-The following `FVP_Base_AEMv8A-AEMv8A` parameters should be used to boot Linux with 8 CPUs using the ARM Trusted Firmware.
+1. The `-C bp.flashloader0.fname` parameter is used to load a Firmware Image Package at the start of NOR FLASH0 (see the "Building the Trusted Firmware" section above).

-NOTE: Using `cache_state_modelled=1` makes booting very slow.
+2. Using `cache_state_modelled=1` makes booting very slow.
 The software will still work (and run much faster) without this option but this will hide any cache maintenance defects in the software.

-NOTE: Using the `-C bp.virtioblockdevice.image_path` parameter is not necessary if a Linux RAM-disk file-system is used (see the "Obtaining a root file-system" section above).
+3. Using the `-C bp.virtioblockdevice.image_path` parameter is not necessary if a Linux RAM-disk file-system is used (see the "Obtaining a root file-system" section above).

-NOTE: The `-C bp.flashloader0.fname` parameter is used to load a Firmware Image Package at the start of NOR FLASH0 (see the "Building the Trusted Firmware" section above).

-NOTE: Setting the `-C bp.secure_memory` parameter to `1` is only supported on FVP versions 5.4 and newer.
+4. Setting the `-C bp.secure_memory` parameter to `1` is only supported on Base FVP versions 5.4 and newer.
 Setting this parameter to `0` is also supported.
 The `-C bp.tzc_400.diagnostics=1` parameter is optional.
 It instructs the FVP to provide some helpful information if a secure memory violation occurs.

+5. The `--data="<path-to><bl31/bl32/bl33-binary>"@base address of binaries`
+parameter is used to load bootloader images in the Base FVP memory (see the "Building the Trusted Firmware" section above).
+The base address used to load the binaries with --data should match the image base addresses in platform_def.h used while linking the images.
+BL3-2 image is only needed if BL3-1 has been built to expect a secure-EL1 payload.

+### Running on the AEMv8 Base FVP with reset to BL1 entrypoint

+Please read "Notes regarding Base FVP configuration options" section above for information about some of the options to run the software.

+The following `FVP_Base_AEMv8A-AEMv8A` parameters should be used to boot Linux with 8 CPUs using the ARM Trusted Firmware.

     <path-to>/FVP_Base_AEMv8A-AEMv8A                       \
     -C pctl.startup=0.0.0.0                                \